 Tender and delicious chicken breast is marinated, then threaded onto skewers alternating with fresh peppers and onions.
 The time and work for this dish is in allowing it to marinate.

 Once seasoned and marinated these chicken kabobs cook up fast making them perfect for a backyard bbq or party too!
+You can serve them with my easy blender salsa with fresh tomatoes, this delicious corn and black bean salsa or fresh homemade guacamole with chips to dip!

-What Do I Need For This Chicken Kabob Recipe?
+Ingredients For This Chicken Kabob Recipe

 - 1.5 pounds of chicken- cut these evenly into 1 inch pieces so they cook evenly.